M17-Project/M17_spec/docs/physical_layer.rst

 #. leaving 46 from 61 encoded bits
 #. leaving 34 from 41 encoded bits

 Scheme P1 is used for the initial LICH link setup info, taking 488 bits of encoded data and selecting 368 bits.
-The :math:`gcf(368, 488)` is 8 which when used to divide leaves 46 and 61.
-A full puncture pattern requires the output be divisible by the number of polynomials.
-For this case so in this case the full puncture matrix should have 122 entries with 92 of them being 1.
+The :math:`gcd(368, 488)` is 8 which, when used to divide, leaves 46 and 61.
+A full puncture pattern requires the output be divisible by the number of encoding polynomials.
+For this case the full puncture matrix should have 122 entries with 92 of them being 1.

 Scheme P2 is for frames (excluding LICH chunks, which are coded differently).
 This takes 328 encoded bits and selects 272 of the bits.
-The :math:`gcf(272, 328)` si 8 which results in the 34 adn 41 reduced ratio.
+The :math:`gcd(272, 328)` is 8 which results in the 34 and 41 reduced ratio.
 The full matrix will have 82 entries with 68 being 1.

 The matrices can be represented more concisely by duplicating a smaller matrix with a *flattening*.

 .. math::
    :nowrap: